ttarnowski/typescript-sandbox/README.md

 npm install
 ```

-# Where to write code
+# Where to write the code

 Open the project with your code editor.